-At the EU Doorstep is a workshop designed for students who are interested in Europe’s future and consider that it will not only be shaped by the current EU member states but also by its neighbouring countries, their imaginations, expectations and (dis)illusions regarding the European Union.
+At the EU Doorstep was a workshop designed for students who are interested in Europe’s future and consider that it will not only be shaped by the current EU member states but also by its neighbouring countries, their imaginations, expectations and (dis)illusions regarding the European Union.

-Workshop participants will have the opportunity to:
+Workshop participants had have the opportunity to:

 - Understand the interplays between politics, media and narratives in the European context

 - Examine the different perceptions of the EU that are at play in countries ‘at the EU doorstep’

 - Analyse the extent to which these perceptions have implications for European integration

 Objectives and Structure of the Workshop

 The European Union (EU) as a sui generis organisation on the international arena is a subject of many different narratives and representations.
 These images evolve based on the dynamics of integration on the European continent, as well as due to both internal and external events and factors.
 Furthermore, representations differ depending on given political and non-political actors.
 Recent academic literature thoroughly analysed the narratives on the EU from European member states’ perspective.
 Research hence highlights a “polyphony of narratives” triggering diverse understandings of what the EU is, which elements it is based on and what it brings to a country.